Skills

 - 2008: development of a lab management tool, whose numerous forms are set via an XML rules engine

-- 2009: integration of XSLT in my project PHP_UML, for transforming an XMI file into a full XHTML API documentation, or into PHP code stubs
+- 2009: use of XSLT in the version 0.5 of my project PHP_UML, for transforming an XMI file into a full XHTML API documentation, or into PHP code stubs

 Analyzing